FreeApophis/TrueCrypt/Readme.txt

 Requirements for Running Truecrypt on Linux
 -------------------------------------------

-- Linux kernel version 2.6.5 or any higher/compatible version
+- Linux kernel version 2.6.5 or any higher/compatible version.

 - Device mapper (dmsetup, http://sources.redhat.com/dm) and loop device (losetup) infrastructure, which are available in all major Linux